-Implementation is much simpler when urban planning is proactive and takes place ahead of development.
+Implementation is much simpler when urban planning is proactive, happening before development occurs.
 When people have already settled on a piece of land and built buildings and homes, it is very costly and challenging to rearrange things to make room for parks and major roads.

 In practice, it is usually impossible.

-But if land can be planned in advance, it is much more likely that the new areas of cities will have good connections, strong public services, and be located in areas that are less prone to disasters.
+If land can be planned in advance, it is much more likely that the new areas of cities will have good connections, strong public services, and be located in areas that are less prone to disasters.

 Successful urban plans are visible for hundreds of years.
 Consider the 1859 plan of Barcelona, Spain.
-This plan, drawn by Ildefons Cerdá, expanded the planned area of Barcelona ninefold (Figure 7).
+This plan, drawn by Ildefons Cerda, expanded the planned area of Barcelona ninefold.